luciousmc/full-stack-lessons/exercises/express-intro/README.md

       console.log('Express server listening on port 3000');
     });
     ```
 1. Start your server by executing `index.js` with the `node` command.
+You can stop it at any time by pressing `Ctrl + C`.
-1. In a separate terminal session, use the `top` command to verify that a `node` process is running.
+1. In a separate terminal session, use the `top` command to confirm that a `node` process is running.
 1. [Use the `http` command to issue a `GET` request to `localhost:3000`](https://httpie.org/doc#examples).
     - **It doesn't matter what directory you're in when you send the `GET` request.**
     - **You should receive a 404 Not Found response from the server.**